 If you relish a fresh start of any variety, this is a glorious time of year.
 Here on Modern Mrs Darcy, we’ve been talking a lot about how to get more out of your reading life.
 We just kicked off the 2017 Reading Challenge: a choose-your-own adventure checklist that lets you decide what you need in the year to come: do you need to rediscover the fun of reading, or do you need to stretch yourself in 2017?

 Readers are split on which path they need, but I’m encouraging everyone to track what they read—to keep some kind of book journal.
 I don’t care what system you use, as long as you use one, but I can tell you this: learning how to bullet journal as a book lover is one of the best things I did for my reading life last year, and it will continue to make a big difference in the years to come.

-That’s why on Wednesday, January 18, I’m teaching an online class in the MMD Book Club.
+That’s why this year I taught an online class in the MMD Book Club.
 It’s called Bullet Journaling for Book Lovers, and it’s an hour-long look at how to use this analog tool to get more out of your reading life.

 - Bullet journaling basics: I’ll briefly explain how a bullet journal works, so newbies won’t be left in the dust.

 - Tools!
 I’ll share favorite journals, pens, and pencils, and the various extras journalers use to add flair and functionality to their journals.